Bar Lake site

-The site dates from the Woodland period, and was likely used as a hunting and fishing camp from about AD 1100 and AD 1600.
+The site dates from the Woodland period, and was likely used as a hunting and fishing camp from about AD 1100 to AD 1600.
 Fragments of animal bone indicate that moose and beaver were hunted at the site.
 Additional artifacts found include fragments of at least nine Oneota vessels, projectile points, and other tools used for cutting, scraping, and grinding.
 The site is located near a stand of wild rice.